-Notice: Before adding any sound equipment to your vehicle, like a tape player, CB radio, mobile telephone, or two-way radio, make sure that it can be added by checking with your dealer.
+Notice: Before adding any sound equipment to your vehicle, such as an audio system, CD player, CB radio, mobile telephone, or two-way radio, make sure that it can be added by checking with your dealer.
 Also, check federal rules covering mobile radio and telephone units.
 If sound equipment can be added, it is very important to do it properly.
 Added sound equipment may interfere with the operation of your vehicle's engine, radio, or other systems, and even damage them.
-Your vehicle's systems may interfere with the operation of sound equipment that has been added improperly.
+Your vehicle's systems may interfere with the operation of sound equipment that has been added.